sbnb-io/sbnb/README.md

 ![nvidia-vfio-sbnb-linux](images/nvidia-vfio-sbnb-linux.png)

-In summary, the bare metal server boots into a minimal Linux environment consisting of a Linux kernel with Tailscale, Docker container engine, and QEMU VM KVM hypervisor.
+In summary, the bare metal server boots into a minimal Linux environment consisting of a Linux kernel with Tailscale, Docker container engine, and QEMU KVM hypervisor.

 From this environment, you can execute any Linux distribution that has a corresponding Docker container (which covers nearly all distributions) using the following command: